friends-with-benefits/codeofconduct/code.md

 ### **Reporting An Issue**

-Users who wish to report an issue can open a ticket using the [TBD] system.
+Users who wish to report an issue can open a ticket using the [submission form](https://f-w-b.typeform.com/COCreport).

  Our moderation team will review the submission as promptly as possible and address the issue to the best of its abilities.